Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Summary and Discussions

 \item We find AUC values of ROC curves of optimized classifier models to yield $AUC=0.975$ for the HST-like data, $AUC=0.809$ for the stacked LSST-like data.
 Model performance exhibits continual increase with the training size.

 \item While removal of the lens galaxy improves model performance for smaller size training samples, features from the lens galaxy improve model performance for larger training data sets.

-\item Images that were easiest for our model to classify typically were lens systems that had high lensed image magnification and a lens galaxy with large velocity dispersion or non-lens systems with lens galaxies with smaller velocity dispersion and non-elongated along the line of sight galaxies. \end{itemize}
+\item Images that were easiest for our model to classify typically were lens systems that had high lensed image magnification and a lens galaxy with large velocity dispersion or non-lens systems with lens galaxies with smaller velocity dispersion and non-elongated along the line of sight galaxies.

+\item We have explored the potential of HOG/LR in mitigating the problem where simulations are not able to capture imperfections and details in real data from the SLACS sample.
+The results indicate that different HOG parameterizations can be robust to different amounts of noise/defects that are not captured by our simulations.
+However, no single HOG parameterization is able to maximally perform on the ensemble of SLACS images.
+With a larger data set, a systematic study that couples image quality to the best HOG parameterizations would be possible. \end{itemize}

 We emphasize that simple linear classifiers, such as logistic regression, are scalable and relatively easy to parallelize with open source tools such as {\em Apache Spark}\footnote{http://spark.apache.org/}.
-Our work indicates that HOG feature extraction plus a linear classifier captures much of the complexity in the arc finding problem. {\it These results indicate that effective image classification of galaxy-galaxy strong lensing systems can be achieved without large scale computing resources, or specialized hardware like GPUs.} The methods also scale to large datasets on a computing cluster, if needed.
+Our work indicates that HOG feature extraction plus a linear classifier captures much of the morphological complexity in the arc finding problem.
+We have also tested how HOG feature extraction can be parameterized to be less sensitive to real image quality variations that are not captured by simulations, but further tests on a larger sample of data will be necessary.
+The methods also scale to large datasets on a computing cluster, if needed.

-One major caveat to our resuls is the fact that our mock data likely does not describe the full range of lens and non-lens images that will be observed.
+One major caveat to our results is the fact that our mock data does not describe the full distribution of lens and non-lens images that will be observed, a shortcoming to be addressed in future mock data work.
 For example, the along the line of sight galaxies in our training and test images all come from the Hubble Ultra Deep field, sampling a smaller range of potential contaminants that are not associated with a lensed image.
-A limitation of the CANDELS sources is that the sources are observed with HST seeing, and would not resolve the clumpiness within a true HST arc.
+A limitation of the CANDELS sources is that the sources are observed with HST PSF, and would not resolve the clumpiness within a true HST arc.
 Also, the redshift of the source galaxies have been fixed to $z_s=2$.
-We will address these shortcomings in subsequent work.
+Varying the source redshifts affects the relative brightness between the lens and the source.
+Note, in our lens-classification method, the HOG image processing step normalizes the contrast of local histograms within blocks of the image, providing an option to enable results that are more invariant to changes in brightness across the image.